defichain-api/masternode-health/.scribe/intro.md

 # Introduction

-The following endpoints are used for setup a server and how to fetch the information for it.
-You need to use the bash script installed as cron on your server.
+The following endpoints are used for setup a server and to fetch the information for it.
+You need to use the bash script installed as cron on your server - you'll find it on https://github.com/defichain-api/masternode-health-server.

 This documentation aims to provide all the information you need to work with our API.